Testing 2D temperature models in Bayesian retrievals of atmospheric properties from hot Jupiter phase curves: Methodology

-The goal of this work is to assess the performance of a set of 2D parametric temperature models in the retrievals of atmospheric properties from low resolution spectroscopic phase curves.
-The data we model are the phase curves of WASP-43b as presented in \cite{stevenson_spitzer_2017}, as well as synthetic phase curves of the same resolution simulated from a GCM-based model.
+This work aims to assess the performance of a novel 2D parametric temperature model (model 4) in retrieving atmospheric properties from low-resolution spectroscopic phase curves.
+We also test three simpler models (model 1, 2, and 3) for comparison.
+The data we model are the phase curves of WASP-43b, as presented in \cite{stevenson_spitzer_2017}, and synthetic phase curves of the same resolution simulated from a GCM-based model.
 The planet WASP-43b is a hot Jupiter around a K7 star discovered by \cite{hellier_wasp-43b_2011}, with planetary parameters of 2.034$\pm$0.052 Jupiter mass and 1.036$\pm$0.019 Jupiter radii as given by \cite{gillon_trappist_2012}.
 Due to its short 19.5-hour orbit and large planet-to-star flux ratio, WASP-43b is a prime target for phase-resolved spectroscopic observations.
-The set of phase curves contain include 15 curves from \textit{HST}/WFC3 observations, which are binned in equally spaced bins of width 0.035 $\upmu$m spanning the wavelength range 1.1425-1.6325 $\upmu$m, and two phase curves from \textit{Spitzer}/IRAC broad channels centred at 3.6 and 4.5 $\upmu$m.
+The observation contains 15 phase curves from the \textit{HST}/WFC3 instrument, which are binned in equally spaced bins of width 0.035 $\upmu$m spanning the wavelength range 1.1425-1.6325 $\upmu$m, and two phase curves from \textit{Spitzer}/IRAC broad channels centred at 3.6 and 4.5 $\upmu$m.

 In this section, we describe the GCM used for simulating synthetic phase curves in \ref{sec:gcm_intro}, our procedure for the radiative transfer calculation in \ref{sec:radiative_transfer}, and our method for calculating disc-averaged spectra in \ref{sec:disc-average}.
-We describe our 2D atmospheric temperature models in \ref {sec:simple_T_models}, our retrieval set up in \ref{sec:retrieval_set_up}, and the Bayesian inference scheme we use in \ref{sec:nested_sampling}.
+We describe our 2D atmospheric temperature models in \ref {sec:simple_T_models}, our retrieval set-up in \ref{sec:retrieval_set_up}, and our Bayesian inference scheme in \ref{sec:nested_sampling}.